Multiorbital character of the density wave in trilayer nickelate superconductors: Discussion

-As a key result of our study, the observed position of the $2\Delta_\mathrm{DW}$ peak around $\sim$114\,meV clearly marks the energy gap in La$_4$Ni$_3$O$_{10}$.
-This value is comparable to gap magnitudes determined by ultrafast optical spectroscopy on La$_4$Ni$_3$O$_{10}$~\cite{Xu2025,Xu2025Pressure}, but deviates substantially from the lower range of reported values, with $\Delta_\mathrm{DW}$ between 12 and 35\,meV from ARPES, STM, and a different Raman study~\cite{Li2017,du2024,Li2025STM,SoniaRaman}.
+As a key result of our study, the position of the $2\Delta_\mathrm{DW}$ peak around $\sim$114\,meV marks the energy gap in La$_4$Ni$_3$O$_{10}$.
+This value is comparable to that determined by ultrafast optical spectroscopy on La$_4$Ni$_3$O$_{10}$~\cite{Xu2025,Xu2025Pressure}, but deviates substantially from the lower range of reported values, with $\Delta_\mathrm{DW}$ between 12 and 35\,meV from ARPES, STM, and a different Raman study~\cite{Li2017,du2024,Li2025STM,SoniaRaman}.
 Notably, optical conductivity measurements on bilayer La$_3$Ni$_2$O$_7$ extracted $2\Delta_\mathrm{CDW} \approx 100$\,meV and assigned this gap unambiguously to the CDW, since the two ordering phenomena are disjoint in that material, with $T_\mathrm{CDW} \approx 110$\,K and $T_\mathrm{SDW} \approx 150$\,K~\cite{Liu_2024}.
-The similarity in gap magnitudes suggests that the $\sim$114\,meV gap in La$_4$Ni$_3$O$_{10}$ is also associated with the CDW.
-Given this scenario, the lower-energy features observed in other experiments~\cite{Li2017,du2024,SoniaRaman} may correspond to the SDW gap of La$_4$Ni$_3$O$_{10}$.
-In our spectra, the low-energy region is partially obscured by densely clustered, intense phonons (Fig.~\ref{fig:5}).
-However, we note a pronounced enhancement of spectral weight below $\sim$50\,meV in the $x'x'$ channel below $T_\mathrm{DW}$, which warrants targeted investigation in a future high-resolution Raman study to clarify a possible hierarchy of DW-related energy scales.
+The similarity in gap magnitudes suggests that the $\sim$114\,meV gap in La$_4$Ni$_3$O$_{10}$ is also associated with the CDW, while the lower-energy features~\cite{Li2017,du2024,SoniaRaman} may correspond to the SDW gap.
+In our spectra, the low-energy region is partly obscured by clustered phonons (Fig.~\ref{fig:5}), although we note enhanced spectral weight below $\sim$50 meV in the $xx$ channel below $T_\mathrm{DW}$, warranting future high-resolution Raman work to clarify a possible hierarchy of DW-related energy scales.